Zayuz/EosNotes/content/The World/Characters/Incarnates/Toth.md

 All that you have accomplished, all that you have won...
 Yet still you lick the boots of kings.

 ![[Toth's Depiction.png|200x200]]

+Toth forms a new little weak heart after we kill it.
+Amelia uses Scrimshaw's totem to capture his soul!
+And upon his capture, a new tunnel opens.